-Bill Gates takes a similar approach and believes that reading in the nighttime hours is part of the routine process of winding down to sleep.
-He reads topics ranging from public health to shipping containers to pull his mind away from business.
+Bill Gates takes a similar approach and believes that reading during the nighttime hours is part of the routine process of winding down to sleep.
+He reads topics ranging from public health to shipping containers to pull his mind away from the business.

 Before finally shutting down each day, Buffer CEO and co-founder Joel Gascoigne relaxes with a 20-minute walk in the evening to get exercise and disconnect from the daily grind.